Plectic points and Hida-Rankin p-adic L-functions: Anticyclotomic -adic L-functions

 \subsection{Interpolation properties}

 As we have previously emphasized, we have to think of $\mu_{\phi_\lambda^p}$ as a generalization of Bertolini-Darmon anticyclotomic $p$-adic L-function.
-Hence it needs to have a link with the classical L-function, namely, an interpolation property.
+Hence, it should have a link to the classical L-function, namely, an interpolation property.